The Discovery of La Hougue Bie

 Human bone

 A small amount of human bone from at least eight people was found scattered on the floor close to the side chambers.
 Of the eight people found, two were definitely female and four were definitely male.
-The evidence suggests that the bodies were exposed to the elements to decay or had been buried elsewhere previously.
+The evidence suggests that their bodies were exposed to the elements to decay or had previously been buried elsewhere.

 Selection of human bones found on an excavation